 - Preheat the oven to 350 degrees F.

-- Shape cookies and bake as directed in this recipe.
+- Shape pecan sandies and bake as directed in the recipe.

 More pecan recipes